 sports leagues and teams across Alberta.

-Thank you for your interest in joining out Team!
-We welcome members from all walks of life: If you have a passion for the mental health of our youth in sports, we want you on board.
+Thank you for your interest Team Alex!
+If you have a passion for the mental health of our youth in sports, we want to hear from you.

 Please fill the form below and we’ll back in touch with you soon!